fat-dragon/web/content/post/motivation.md

 These kids had a sophisticated means of conversing among themselves in a social space that was totally outside of my previous experience in every way.
-While I had been noisily rolling down the street, they had been busy indoors harnessing technology to completely sidestep the physical world, creating their own reality instead.
+While I had been noisily rolling down the street, they had been busy indoors harnessing technology to sidestep my lived physical world, creating their own reality instead.
 I had never stopped to consider what these people did when they got home in the afternoons, but they had forged their own reality.
 Discovering this was a revelatory experience and I became interested in exploring these mysterious digital caverns.